skoczen/polytester/README.md

 If you're using the default test command for any supported frameworks, polytester just detects the right one, and you're on your way.
 However, if you're using a custom runner, or something a bit special, you can easily just specify which parser polytester should use.

 Let's say for reasons too complex to explain, I have a custom wrapper around my nose script.
 No problem.
-In my `tests.yml`, I just specify it.
+In my `tests.yml`, I just tell polytester to expect nose output.

 ```yml